 Professional fishermen harvest seafood in Australia both for local and international seafood markets.
 Here are some examples of common wild harvest fishing methods in Australia:

-Prawn trawl nets are used by endorsed fishers in Australia in some estuaries and ocean waters to harvest a variety of prawn, fish and other species.
+Prawn trawl nets are used by endorsed fishers in Australia in some estuaries and ocean waters to harvest a variety of prawns, fish and other species.

 New South Wales